JoseEscauriza/git_commands/remote.md

 # OPTIONS
 -v
 --verbose
 Be a little more verbose and show remote url after name.
-F

 # COMMANDS